-Deploying to GlassFish should be easy, right?
-After all, it's the Java EE 6 reference implementation.
-Since it's the Java EE 6 reference implementation, that means it also bundles the JSR-299 reference implementation, Weld!
-So yes, it's very easy.
+Deploying to GlassFish should be easy and familiar, right?
+After all, it's the Java EE 6 reference implementation and Weld is the JSR-299 reference implementation, meaning Weld gets bundled with GlassFish.
+So yes, it's all quite easy and familiar.

-To deploy the examples to GlassFish, you'll need the final GlassFish V3 [https://glassfish.dev.java.net/] release (the preview release won't do).
-If the final release isn't yet available, you can download a promoted build [http:// download.java.net/glassfish/v3/promoted/] in the meantime.
-Select the b69 preview release or above that ends in either -unix.sh or -windows.exe depending on your platform.
+To deploy the examples to GlassFish, you'll need the final GlassFish V3 [https://glassfish.dev.java.net/downloads/ v3-final.html] release.
+Select the release that ends in either -unix.sh or -windows.exe depending on your platform.
 After the download is complete, execute the installer.
 On Linux/Unix, you'll need to first make the script executable.

 '''

-$> chmod 755 glassfish-v3-b69-unix.sh
+$> chmod 755 glassfish-v3-unix.sh

-$> ./glassfish-v3-b69-unix.sh
+$> ./glassfish-v3-unix.sh

 '''